Blood on the Bayou: Bouchercon Anthology, September 2016, Anthony Award Winner for Best Anthology of 2016

 Mystery Weekly, July 2016

 In this issue of Mystery Weekly Magazine it's Christmas in July for my story, "A Christmas Miracle" when a laid off tech worker resorts to burglary to get his sick son Christmas presents.
-Of course the theft isn't as easy as he thinks when he finds a dead body.
+Of course this theft isn't going to be as easy as he hopes, especially when he finds a dead body.

 I got the idea from two sources - a magazine article that talked about how burglars select houses to rob and my family's habit of making up stories about people we don't know by their choice of outdoor Christmas decor.
 I had so much fun writing this story that I even came up with a drink to match .